 Getting your personal finances together can be difficult enough.
-Some of us will also need to think about family members who did not get their finances together – namely parents.
+Some of us will also need to think about family members who did not get their finances together–namely financially ill-prepared parents.

-This can be an emotionally charged topic.
-Not just for you, the son or daughter, dealing with financially ill-prepared parent(s), but also for your spouse (and siblings if you have any).
+This can be an emotionally-charged topic.
+Not just for you, the son or daughter, dealing with financially ill-prepared parents, but it can also be difficult for your spouse (and siblings if you have any).
 I am familiar with this situation as an Asian American whose parents grew up in South Korea.
 I am fortunate that my mother is prepared financially (and she is retired), but I know so many other Korean Americans with parents who completely rely on their children for support.

-There is no “right” way to approach this, but here are a few things that keep in mind:
+There is no “right” way to approach this, but here are a few things to keep in mind:

 Your top (financial) priority is your nuclear family

 I cannot overemphasize this enough.
 Please do not jeopardize the financial health of your nuclear family (your spouse + kids) or else you’ll be that parent asking your kids for money.
 It’s cyclic, so breaking that cycle by prioritizing your family’s financial health is the first step in ending that cycle.
 If you decide that you are willing and able to help those outside of your family, you have to get your affairs in order first.
 It’s that airplane analogy of putting on your oxygen mask first.

 If you and your spouse agree to help, set some guidelines and boundaries

 One of the terms and conditions should be complete transparency into their finances.
 You should be able to see how they are spending their money .
 You should have access to their credit card statements, bank statements, and other financial documents.
 I strongly recommend not giving them cash.
 Pay for things directly.
 For example, pay the bank directly for their mortgage or have groceries delivered.

 Helping financially irresponsible parents can wreak havoc on a marriage.
 This is definitely a topic to discuss with your partner before getting engaged.
 Remember – you made a vow with your spouse, not your parents.